 The company selected Haley & Aldrich to determine the best method and location for the crossing because of our history of bolstering our client’s projects so they could honor their customer commitments and our work on two other horizontal directional drilling (HDD) pipeline segments.

 Haley & Aldrich was managing the overall pipeline development program, which gave us a head start on understanding the valley — its people, its towns, and its wildlife — and the required permits and regulatory approvals.
 After narrowing down route alternatives, we created a risk evaluation matrix with information about each option’s geology, topography, cultural and environmental resources, existing land use, feasibility, entry and exit points, and design requirements.
 We met with our client’s project team and stakeholders to review the options and weigh their risks.
-With our input, they chose not the cheapest option nor the shortest, but the one with the lowest risk — the one that would protect the river valley, preserve their reputation, and keep them out of the news.
+With our input, the client chose not the cheapest option nor the shortest, but the one with the lowest risk — the one that would protect the river valley, preserve the client’s reputation, and keep the company out of the news.

 While designing the HDD crossing, we took borings to characterize the site’s geology and found that drilling the pipeline through the soil overlaying the bedrock introduced unacceptable risks.
 Fluid loss during drilling could have caused an inadvertent return.
 The contractor could have hit impassable obstructions or reduced the borehole’s stability.
 With the client’s approval, we adjusted our HDD design and installed the pipeline in the bedrock.

-- Ensured our client could put their pipeline in service by the date promised to their customer by completing the HDD segment on time and on budget
+Ensured our client could put its pipeline in service by the date promised to its customer by completing the HDD segment on time and on budget

 Saved our client time and money during the planning phase by completing desktop reviews and field reconnaissance of the five crossing sites rather than taking borings at each site